+2016 2015

-2015 RMB'000 2014 RMB'000
+RMB'000 RMB'000

 For the financial year ended 31 December

-Revenue 4,787
+Revenue 9,232 4,787

-Depreciation 117 41
+Depreciation 3,022 117

-Interest income 10

 Interest expense (1)

-Loss for the financial year (5,782) (2,410)
+Loss for the financial year (3,288) (5,782)

-Share of loss of associate (1,159) (483)
+Share of loss of associate (1,159)

-Gain on additions to investment 92

-(1) Borrowing costs of RMB13,933,983 (2014: RMB7,028,199) was capitalised in property, plant and equipment for financial year ended 31 December 2015.
-Interest rate range from 12%-15% (2014: 12%-15%) were used, representing the borrowing costs of the loans used to finance the operations.
+(1) Borrowing costs of RMB2,215,856 (2015: RMB13,933,983) was capitalised in property, plant and equipment for financial year ended 31 December 2016.
+Interest rate range from 12%-15% (2015: 12%-15%) were used, representing the borrowing costs of the loans used to finance the construction of property, plant and equipment.

 Liuhe holds a mining right license and an exploration right license in the surrounding area associated with the mining right expiring in November 2017 and exploration right expiring in June 2016 and June 2017 respectively.
 During the financial year, Liuhe completed several geological and technical studies to establish the existence of proved and probable mine reserve estimates of the surrounding area of the existing mining license, and has substantially completed construction of production facilities at the mining site, and commenced test run production since the end of financial year 31 December 2014.
+Details of the exploration and mining right licenses are as follows: